 3. What kind of job do you see yourself in?

 Not all people like working online all day.
 A friend of mine works as a carpenter.
 He said he’d love to travel around the world forever but working in front of a laptop all day would kill him.
 If that’s the case, you can still be a nomad and get local jobs wherever you go.
 It might be a bit more affordable but on the positive side, you get to know the culture and mentality of the country even better.

 If you decide to become a digital nomad, you have many job options.
 You could work as a web designer, translator, content writer, virtual assistant, social media manager, blogger, consultant, teacher, or whatever comes to your mind that doesn’t require you to be physically in a certain place.

 If you have decided what option (or several) would work best for you, you can google job opportunities and see what your chances are to get these kinds of jobs, if you need particular skills or what you could potentially earn.
 If you want to do certain local jobs, check out open positions, too, to get a feeling where your chances are best.
 However, short-term local jobs are often easier to find once you are in on-site.

 Click here to learn more about how to get jobs that pay you to travel or digital nomad jobs that don’t require any IT-skills.

 4. Did you test the lifestyle before?

-Before you sell your car, house and furniture, quit your job and throw the biggest farewell party the world has ever seen, you might want to give this new lifestyle a test run.
-How about taking a bit time off of work, grabbing your laptop and working (if not a paid job then literally anything online) from a completely different place for a while?
+Before you sell your car, house, and furniture, quit your job and throw the biggest farewell party the world has ever seen, you might want to give this new lifestyle a test run.
+How about taking a bit of time off of work, grabbing your laptop, and working (if not a paid job then literally anything online) from a completely different place for a while?
 How do you feel about it?
 Could you do that every day from now on?

 5. Are you ready to say goodbye to your old life?